-The City's Code Enforcement division is complaint driven.
 Code Enforcement conducted a windshield survey of the residential areas of the city and estimated that there are 180 to 200 housing units in need of rehabilitation or replacement.
 This represents approximately five to six percent of the City's total housing units.
+Most residential Code Enforcement cases are concentrated within the Bandini neighborhood in the northwestern portion of the City.